revoltchat/self-hosted/README.md

 > ```

 > [!IMPORTANT]
-> As of 30th September 2024, Autumn has undergone a major refactor which requires a manual migration.
+> As of 30th September 2024, Autumn has undergone a major refactor, which requires a manual migration.
 >
 > To begin, add a temporary container that we can work from:
 >